jbcarruthers/broomstones_bylaws/broomstones_bylaws.md

-\(d) Treasurer: Subject to the control of the Board of Directors, the Treasurer shall have immediate charge of and keep all money, books of account, membership lists and papers of the Corporation; shall keep accounts of all business transactions of the Corporation, shall keep a list of all members of the Corporation and collect all annual dues and other moneys due the Corporation; and shall sign any Certificate of Membership which may be issued from time to time.
+\(d) Treasurer: Subject to the control of the Board of Directors, the Treasurer shall have immediate charge of and keep all money, books of account, membership lists and papers of the Corporation; shall keep accounts of all business transactions of the Corporation; shall keep a list of all members of the Corporation and collect all annual dues and other moneys due the Corporation; and shall sign any Certificate of Membership which may be issued from time to time.
 The Treasurer shall have such other powers and perform such other duties as the Board of Directors shall from time to time designate.
-The books of account of the Treasurer may be audited annually by a certified public accountant or other suitable person, to be designated by the Board of Directors.
+The books of account of the Treasurer may be audited annually by a certified public accountant or other suitable person to be designated by the Board of Directors.

 \(e) Secretary: The Secretary shall record all votes and proceedings at meetings of the Corporation and of the Board of Directors and Executive